 The Trust continues to provide funding to support the CAA's "Pack Peace of Mind" campaign.
 This multi-channel campaign has been running for several years now and is aimed at improving consumer awareness of the protection provided by the ATOL scheme.
-It encourages consumers to check that their holidays are covered by ATOL, so that they do not lose money if a travel company goes out of business.
+It encourages consumers to check that their flight-inclusive package holidays are covered by ATOL.